-Every journey needs a guide, and in this process your guide is your buyer's agent.
+Every journey needs a guide, and in this process the guide is your buyer's agent.
 A buyer's agent is your advocate during the home buying process, negotiating on your behalf and ensuring that you are protected as much as possible every step of the way.
 In the beginning, a good buyer's agent can help clarify the details of your target home, and discuss why certain features, towns or neighborhoods may or may not work well for your specific situation.
 As the process moves along you'll learn that certain risks can arise (either with the home itself or with the particular offer that you are making), so a good buyer's agent will clearly explain any risks and the implications of each decision made.
 He or she should also be a walking rolodex of trusted contacts for any situation that arises: recommending great lenders, home inspectors, real estate attorneys, insurance agents, movers, contractors, etc., whenever needed.
 But we really feel that the most important thing a buyer's agent provides is confidence.
 Buying a home is an important and expensive decision.
 The comfort of knowing that you are making the right decision is invaluable, which is what a good agent provides.
 (Check out Why Use a Buyer's Agent for more info.)

-So, this is the time to meet with a potential agent and decide if he or she is good match.
-You'll want someone who is knowledgable, competent, responsive, and honest.
+So, this is the time to meet with a potential agent and decide if he or she is a good match.
+You'll want someone who is knowledgeable, competent, responsive, and honest.
 (And being honest, by the way, might mean telling you what you need to hear instead of what you want to hear!
 It's better to know that a certain goal is unrealistic from the outset, instead of learning the hard way five months later.)

 - Pre-approval process.